lsst-dm/dmtn-061/index.rst

-This modified decorrelation kernel has been implemented in ``ip_diffim``, and is used automatically in ``imageDifference.py`` when both the ``doDecorrelation`` and the ``doPreConvolution`` config options are enabled.
+This modified decorrelation kernel has been implemented in ``ip_diffim``, and is used automatically in ``imageDifference.py`` when both the ``makeDiffim.doDecorrelation`` and the ``makeDiffim.doPreConvolution`` config options are enabled.
 In `Figure 3 <#figure-3>`__, we show the same DECam image subsection as in `Figure 2 <#figure-2>`__, but in which the template and science image were swapped and pre-convolution is turned on.
 The bottom two sub-images show the resulting match-filtered subtractions, with and without decorrelation enabled.
 In many cases the decorrelation kernel is unstable due to the inclusion of the PSF in the denominator.
 This leads to strange aliasing-type artifacts in the resulting decorrelated likelihood image subtraction, which are extremely large and globally